The Cup That Counts

 What does life changing coffee taste like?
 Get some ZB coffee in your mug.

-Zukuka Bora was established to equip and empower communities on the slopes of Mt Elgon, Uganda, by producing top quality Arabica coffee.
-Through no shortage of smiles, sweat and challenges, their fourth season has been the most successful yet and we’re stoked to share their pride with you via six different lots.
+Zukuka Bora was established to equip and empower communities on the slopes of Mt Elgon, Uganda, by producing top quality Arabica coffee, and connecting them to international buyers prepared to invest in a premium product.
+Through no shortage of smiles, sweat and challenges, their sixth season has been the most successful yet.
+They produced 60 tons of green coffee and exported to the UK, USA, Korea and of course the land down under.
+In partnership with the legends at Kua Coffee, we’re stoked to bring in two containers of the current harvest and share Zukuka Bora's remarkable coffee with our customers and other coffee roasters who want to invest in a fair value supply chain.

-This last season brought better prices and bonuses to over one thousand farming families for their coffee cherry, and more than one hundred folks gained meaningful employment.
+This last season brought better prices and bonuses to over one thousand farming families for their coffee cherry, and more than two hundred folks gained meaningful employment.
 The story goes on as they set out to also holistically tackle the issues faced by their communities.
 This has included building soil health, mobilising community health promotors and establishing savings groups.
 Epic.

 We’re mighty proud that Commonfolk is a foundational and ongoing partner with Zukuka Bora.
 We’re family and growing together.

-Speaking of good eggs, the Commonfolk community has: Donated over $150K, all of which is contributing to ongoing infrastructure, equipment and training.
-And, purchased over 40 tons of green coffee at fair prices, directly contributing to economic development on Mt Elgon.
+Speaking of good eggs, the Commonfolk community has: donated $223K, all of which is contributing to ongoing infrastructure, equipment and training.
+And, purchased over 80 tons of green coffee at fair prices, directly contributing to economic development on Mt Elgon.

-Birthed in the Tanti Estate in Mornington with a vision to champion the strengths of the community, Home Ground is a vocational training cafe bridging the gap between local unemployed youth and the opportunity for a career in our region's hospitality industry.
+Birthed in the Tanti Estate in Mornington with a vision to champion the strengths of the community, Home Ground (run by a charity called Tanti Park Social Enterprises) is a vocational training cafe bridging the gap between local unemployed youth and the opportunity for a career in our region's hospitality industry.